fleetdm/fleet/handbook/business-operations/README.md

   - Term of consultancy (time period)
   - Hours/capacity expected (hours per week or month)
   - Confirm hourly rate
-- Once details confirmed, use the information given to create the consulting agreement for the Fleetie (either in docusign (US-based) or via Plane (international)), and send to their personal email for signature.
+- Once details are confirmed, use the information given to create the consulting agreement for the Fleetie (either in docusign (US-based) or via Plane (international)), and send to their personal email for signature.
 Once signed, save in Fleetie's [employee file](https://drive.google.com/drive/folders/1UL7o3BzkTKnpvIS4hm_RtbOilSABo3oG?usp=drive_link).
 - Schedule the Fleetie's final day in HRIS (Gusto or Plane).
 - Update final day in ["🧑‍🚀 Fleeties"](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit#gid=0) spreadsheet.
 - Create Offboarding issue for Fleetie converting to Consultant, and confirm with manager if there is a need to retain any tools or access while they are a consultant (default is to removing all access from Fleet email, and migrating to personal email for Slack and other tools unless there is a business case to retain the Fleet email and associated tool access).